-5. Real-Data Analyses
+5. Real-data analyses

-In this section, we apply the LDPE and R-IPAD to two real data sets: a student performance data set, and a polymerase chain reaction (PCR) data set.
+In this section, we will apply both LDPE and R-IPAD to two real data sets: the student performance data set and the polymerase chain reaction (PCR) data set.

-5.1.
-Application to student performance data
+5.1 Application to the student performance data